British Oral Reputation And The Private Dentist

 The NHS, whilst extremely valuable at times, are limited in what they can and will do.
 It seems as if unless a treatment is absolutely necessary they are happy to leave it.
 This is why private dentists are becoming so popular.
 Oral health is not only important in regards to physical health but well being and mental health as well.
 This is why many people are going to a private dentist; to fix something that will improve their quality of life in every aspect.

 Private dentists can usually accommodate needs a lot more as they are able to perform most treatments at a time that suits you.
 We are open 7 days a week with long hours.
 They are able to offer cosmetic treatment in a hassle and judgement free space.
 A lot of NHS dental practices rarely accept new patients and some places have waiting lists for up to a year.
 There are horror stories we see each week about how people couldn’t get appointments or emergency treatments.
+People in severe pain can struggle to find appointments.

 The Private Dentist Influx